Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

 Applying shear provides another route to fluidize the disordered solid state.
-As shown in Fig. \ref{fig:diff-coeff}(a), particles exhibiting caged dynamics in an active system at $\phi=0.72>\phi_G(10)$, become mobile when shear is turned on.
+As shown in Fig.~\ref{fig:diff-coeff}(a), particles exhibiting caged dynamics in an active system at $\mathrm{Pe}=10$, $\phi=0.72>\phi_G(10)$, become mobile upon shearing.
 The MSD displays super-diffusive, then diffusive behavior at long times.
-The obtained long time diffusion is sensitive to finite-size effects: Lees-Edwards boundary conditions introduce a discontinuity in the shearing profile which becomes apparent in the MSD after a sufficiently long time (see \cite{SM} for details).
+We note that the obtained long-time diffusion is sensitive to finite-size effects: Lees-Edwards boundary conditions introduce a discontinuity in the shear profile, which becomes apparent in the MSD after a sufficiently long time (see \cite{SM} for details).

-To characterize the flow properties we measure the $xy$-component of the stress tensor, using the Irving-Kirkwood expression \cite{irving1950statistical-mechanical-hydrodynamics} $ \sigma_{xy}(t) = -(2V)^{-1}\sum_{j\neq k}x_{ij}(t)F^y_{ij}(t)\,, $ from which we get the shear viscosity $\eta = \langle\sigma_{xy}\rangle/\dot{\gamma}$.
-Activity contributes to the stress tensor with a self-term $\sigma^s_{\alpha\beta}=-V^{-1}\sum_ir^\alpha_iv_0n^\beta_i(t)$, but as the orientations ${\bm n}_i$ are decoupled from the shear flow, $\sigma^s_{xy}$ fluctuates around zero \cite{mandal2021shear-induced-orientational-ordering}.
-The flow curves characterizing the rheology of the system at $T=10^{-4}$ and $\mathrm{Pe}=0,10$ are depicted in Fig. \ref{fig:flow-curves} (see \cite{SM} for more parameter values).
-In the passive case, $\mathrm{Pe}=0$, we reproduce the flow curves reported for the same system in \cite{ikeda2012unified}.
-Then, we explore the rheology in the presence of activity.
-In dense two-dimensional active assemblies, shearing was observed to lead to orientational order at large persistence time \cite{mandal2021shear-induced-orientational-ordering}.
-However, we did not find orientational correlations in our three-dimensional model for the parameter range explored (see \cite{SM}).
+To characterize the flow properties, we measure the $xy$-component $\sigma_{xy}(t) = -(2V)^{-1}\sum_{j\neq k}x_{ij}(t)F^y_{ij}(t)\,,$ of the stress tensor, using the Irving-Kirkwood expression \cite{irving1950statistical-mechanical-hydrodynamics}, from which we get the shear viscosity $\eta = \langle\sigma_{xy}\rangle/\dot{\gamma}$.
+Activity contributes to the stress tensor with a self-term $\sigma^s_{\alpha\beta}=-V^{-1}\sum_ir^\alpha_iv_0n^\beta_i(t)$.
+As the orientations ${\bm n}_i$ are decoupled from the shear flow, $\sigma^s_{xy}$ fluctuates around zero \cite{mandal2021shear-induced-orientational-ordering}.
+The flow curves characterizing the rheology of the system at $T=10^{-4}$ and $\mathrm{Pe}=0,10$ are depicted in Fig.~\ref{fig:flow-curves} (see \cite{SM} for more parameter values).
+For comparison with the rheology in the presence of activity, we reproduce the flow curves reported for the same system in the passive case, $\mathrm{Pe}=0$, before \cite{ikeda2012unified}.
+In dense 2-dimensional active assemblies, shearing was observed to lead to orientational order at large persistence time \cite{mandal2021shear-induced-orientational-ordering}.
+However, we did not find orientational correlations in our 3-dimensional model for the parameter range explored \cite{SM}.